Corwith House, 2368 Montauk Highway, Bridgehampton. Monday through Friday, 10 a.m.-3 p.m., 631-537-1088, bridgehamptonhistoricalsociety.org

 The museum has textiles, ceramics, and furniture representing the 18th, 19th, and 20th centuries, as well as memorabilia from the life of John Howard Payne.
-Historical gardens, which can be visited for free, and the 1804 Pantigo Windmill make up the grounds. • Artifacts from Margaret Woodring, a relative of John Howard Payne, including a mid-1800s wedding gown.
+Historical gardens, which can be visited for free, and the 1804 Pantigo Windmill make up the grounds. • Artifacts from Margaret Woodring, a relative of John Howard Payne, including a mid-1800s wedding gown, are on view.

 446 Old Stone Highway, Springs.
 Wednesdays, Saturdays, and Sundays, noon-4 p.m. and by appointment, free.
 631-329-3288, leibercollection.org

 133 Hand’s Creek Road, East Hampton.
 Saturdays through November, 10 a.m.-2 p.m. and by appointment, $15, $12 senior citizens, free for members, children under 12, and students with ID.
 631-329-3568, longhouse.org